 11: add all the dry spice powders and stir well.

-12: add the besan (chickpea flour) and saute for a couple of minutes. the besan soaks up all the moisture and as result, the stuffing mixture becomes dry. hence making it easier to roll the kachoris.
+12: add the besan (chickpea flour) and saute for a couple of minutes.
+The besan soaks up all the moisture and as a result, the stuffing mixture becomes dry.
+Hence making it easier to roll the kachoris.

 13: keep the prepared pea filling aside.